iqiyi/xgboost-serving/tensorflow_serving/docs/en/building_with_docker.md

 ## Clone the source

 After installing Docker, we need to get the source we want to build from.
-We will use Git to clone the master branch of XGBoost Serving:
+We will use Git to clone the xgboost branch of XGBoost Serving:

 ```
 git clone https://github.com/hzy001/xgboost-serving.git